jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 When using bind mounts to share files between a Linux host and a container, you are likely to hit permissions problems if the numeric uid of the user in the container doesn't match that of the user on the host.
 For example, files created on the host may not be readable or writable in the container, or vice versa.

 We can work around this, but first it's worth noting that if your uid on the host is 1000, everything is fine for Dockerized development with node.
-This is because Docker's official node images all use uid 1000 for the node user.
+This is because Docker's official node images [use uid 1000](https://github.com/nodejs/docker-node/blob/c66cc451670ba92c260ce7ea9956e9c9b91bad4d/10/stretch/Dockerfile#L3-L4) for the node user.
 You can check your uid on the host by running the `id` command, which prints it out.
 For example, mine currently says `uid=1000(john) gid=1000(john) ...`.

 A uid of 1000 is fairly common, because it is the uid assigned by the ubuntu install process.
 If you can convince everyone on your team to set their uid to 1000, everything will work fine.
 If not, here are a couple of workarounds: